David Ley: Early life and education

-Born in Swansa, Wales, Ley attended the Windsor grammar school and then Jesus College at Oxford University, where he studied Geography and earned a bachelor's degree in 1968.
+Born in Swansea, Wales, Ley attended the Windsor grammar school and then Jesus College at Oxford University, where he studied Geography and earned a bachelor's degree in 1968.
 During his undergraduate studies, he conducted a field study in the Weald of Sussex in southern England.

 After graduation, Ley moved to the United States and studied at Pennsylvania State University.
 He began forming his critique of the quantitative, statistical and theoretical status quo within the field of Human Geography.
-Ley and others felt that the field was unable to address many social issues.
 He graduated with a PhD. in 1972; his doctoral dissertation, titled The Black Inner City as Frontier Outpost: Images and Behavior of a Philadelphia Neighborhood, was published in 1974 by the Association of American Geographers.
-This dissertation was one of the first studies to use an ethnographic approach.

 Career

 Following his Ph.D., Ley taught at the Department of Geography at the University of British Columbia, where he served as department head between 2009 and 2011.
-He was the first Co-Director of the Vancouver Centre of the Canadian Metropolis project, created to research and advise on policy issues of immigration and integration.
+He was the first Co-Director of the Vancouver Centre of the Canadian Metropolis project.

-Contributions to geography

-Ley is committed to theoretically informed and ethnographically grounded research, which can be seen in his Social Geography of the City.
-He sees the merging of quantitative statistics and ethnographic descriptions as necessary.

-Humanistic geography

-Ley helped formulate a counter to positivism and structural Marxism in the form of humanistic geography.
 In 1976, Ley and Marywan Samuals published a volume of essays entitled Humanistic Geography.

-Cultural turn

-During the 1980s, human and social geography underwent a "cultural turn".
-Ley’s 1988 editorial, co-authored with Derek Gregory, outlined the potential he saw in a cultural perspective to the field.

-Gentrification

-During the 1980s, Ley began to research gentrification.
 Ley’s 1990s book The New Middle Class and the Remaking of the Central City, described patterns of urban gentrification in six Canadian cities outlines a demand-side explanation to gentrification, as opposed to Smith’s Marxist supply-side hypothesis.
-Ley "followed the hippies" who were in line with his humanistic approach to geography.

-Transnationalism and the Metropolis project

-Ley became the first co-director of Vancouver Centre of the Canadian Metropolis Project, a group of academics, policy makers and migrant service providers working to develop policy solutions to rising foreign immigration in Canadian urban centers.
-Ley has since contributed to research on the effects of immigration and urbanization.
 His later book titled Millionaire Migrants: Trans-Pacific Life Lines looks at wealthy east Asian immigration, and the effects these migrants have had on the cultural and economical landscape of North American, Australian and New Zealand cities.

+He has argued that Vancouver has an over-supply of housing and that more housing will contribute to gentrification and higher housing costs.
+He has blamed Vancouver's housing crisis on immigration and real estate speculation by foreigners.